mdsaharshital/wild-photographer-react-auth/README.md

 ### Description

-This a website of a famous photographer named Sheik mujib.
-He is a wild life photographer and he also sells his photos as NFT.
+This is the website of Sheik Mujib, a well-known photographer.
+He is a wildlife photographer who also sells his work on the NFT market.
-This website has multiple functionality .
-Some are given below:
+This website includes a lot of features.
+Only logged-in users have the ability to purchase his displays.
+The following technologies were used:

 - This is a SPA
 - responsive navbars